gustafnk/microservice-websites/README.md

 On the server-side, we can partition our systems basically however we want and use different languages and frameworks for the different parts.
 There is certainly a cost associated with using multiple languages/frameworks at the same time, but this cost is mostly “cognitive" for the organisation.
 The big upside with allowing for multiple languages/frameworks is that the system can be migrated from using tech A to using tech B over a quite long period of time, without the user being aware of it.

 On the client-side however, the cost of doing the same move would be much higher, since the end-user needs to download/parse/execute a double amount of code for the length of the migration.
 This means that the amount of time that the migration is active is a cost factor as well.
-And I suspect that this could be a reason behind why teams often want to rewrite their client-side web applications instead of migrating them.
+And we suspect that this could be a reason behind why teams often want to rewrite their client-side web applications instead of migrating them.

 Having two frameworks (or ecosystems) on the same page simultaneously is costly, which in turn leads to low evolvability of the system.